ndangelo/madtinker/_posts/2024-08-21-introduction-to-figma.md

 Next, let’s create some text.
 Press T to select the Text tool, and click anywhere within your iPhone SE frame to create a Text layer.
 This will be part of a button design, so let’s type “Sign In”.
 Hit Escape to exit the Text tool.

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D1_05.mp4"></video></figure>###
-8. Create a rectangle and arrange the layers
+### 8. Create a rectangle and arrange the layers

 Press R to select the Rectangle tool.
 Drag a button-shaped rectangle around the text you just created.

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D1_06.mp4"></video></figure>Currently, the text is hidden underneath the rectangle.
+Currently, the text is hidden underneath the rectangle.
 We need to use Figma’s “Arrange” commands to fix this.
 Head over to the Layers panel on the left of the window.
 Select the “Sign In” text layer, then right-click (PC/Mac) or ctrl-click (Mac) to bring up a list of options.
 Click “Bring to front”, and the text will now be placed on the rectangle.

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D1_06.mp4"></video></figure>You can also access Arrange tools using keyboard shortcuts:
+You can also access Arrange tools using keyboard shortcuts:

 Mac:

-- ⌘\]: bring forward
+- ⌘: bring forward
-- ⌘Opt\]: bring to front
+- ⌘Opt: bring to front
-- ⌘\[: send backward
+- ⌘: send backward
-- ⌘Opt\[: send to back
+- ⌘Opt: send to back

 PC:

-- Ctrl\]: bring forward
+- Ctrl: bring forward
-- CtrlShift ⇧\]: bring to front
+- CtrlShift ⇧: bring to front
-- Ctrl\[: send backward
+- Ctrl: send backward
-- CtrlShift ⇧\[: send to back
+- CtrlShift ⇧: send to back

 ### 9. Align the text and rectangle